MikeyT111/AzurePipelinesPOC/README.md

 # Docker build commands

+## Builds the terraform base image so that we can use the CDK later.
-docker build -t infra  --target setup -f Dockerfile.deploy .
+docker build -t infrasetup --target setup -f Dockerfile.infrasetupU .

+## Builds the terraform CDK project.
+docker build -t infrabuild --target build -f Dockerfile.infrabuild .

+## build the CDK image to run that will deploy it to the account
+docker build -t infradeploy --target deploy -f Dockerfile.infradeploy .

+docker build -t infradeploy -f Dockerfile.infradeploy .

+## Run the CDK image
+docker run infradeploy